saas

 What is a SaaS security checklist?

-Key components of a SaaS security checklist typically include:
+Components of a SaaS security checklist

 • Data Encryption: Secure data in transit and at rest.